edumudijyothi/edumudijyothi/README.md

 # 👋 Hi, I’m @edumudijyothi

 ## I’m interested in
-- Convolutional Neural Networks (CNNs) and their applications
 - Machine Learning and Artificial Intelligence
 - Software Development and Object-Oriented Programming